Magdalena Firlit logo

 The Product Goals explained

 Product Goals were added to the recent version of the Scrum Guide.
 The idea of incorporating this concept was to emphasize the importance of having a longer-term goal than a Sprint Goal.
 Also, to point out that the Product Goal is a reflection of the product vision, the bridge between Sprints and the vision.
-Besides,
+Besides, many Product Owners used Product Goals before the Scrum Guide updates.
+We may say that the usage of the Product Goals has been observed in

 Read More »